Kokolipa/CleanData-package/README.md

 3. Treating and dropping duplicated values.
 4. Using scientific methods to treat anomalies.
 5. Treating text typos.
-6. Using AI state-of-the-art models for Table Question Answering purposes.
+6. Using AI state-of-the-art models (**TAPAS**) for Table Question Answering purposes to enhance the workflow and reduce the overall time consumption for data exploration.